stettix/pg-wordvecs/README.md

 similarity queries I saw quite variable results depending on the word, from ~60-70 ms to over 400 ms. No attempt has been made to tune this or figure out why the results vary so much, so take these numbers with a very large pinch of salt.

+This is still much faster that the same query when no spatial index exists, i.e. doing a full table scan - this would typically take 3 to 4 seconds.
+So even in the worst case scenarios seen, it's an order of magnitude faster.

 ### So how useful is this really?

 This was just an experiement to see how well the `cube` extension works for vector similarity operations.
 From our results